Hyva Checkout Frontend API Overview

 - Execute code after specific sub-namespaces initialize using the event-driven initialization system

-Hyvä Checkout uses a "backend-first" architecture where Magewire components handle most logic server-side, with the Frontend API providing targeted client-side support.
-The Evaluation API exemplifies this pattern.
+Hyva Checkout uses a "backend-first" architecture where Magewire components handle most logic server-side.
+The Frontend API provides targeted client-side support for operations that require browser execution.
+The Evaluation API is a great example of this pattern in action.

 The Evaluation API demonstrates how backend PHP code drives frontend JavaScript behavior.
-A Magewire component implementing EvaluationInterface returns "evaluation results" that instruct the frontend to perform specific actions.
+A Magewire component implementing EvaluationInterface returns "evaluation results" that instruct the frontend to perform specific actions like validation.

-The Magewire component specifies what validation should occur and what happens on failure, using PHP to construct the instructions.
+The Magewire component specifies what validation should occur and what happens on failure.
+The evaluateCompletion() method uses EvaluationResultFactory to construct these instructions.

 <?php